weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 we can't marry now, dear.
 I want to be able to take care of my—my wife.
 And if I go back to my classes, I'll need all the money I can lay hands on.
 I've lost so much time that I can't afford to do any outside work.
 I'll just live on what I've made with Mason.
-But <span id="calibre_link-256" page-number="194" page-name="Page:There Is Confusion.djvu/200" page-index="200" page-quality="3" title="Page:There_Is_Confusion.djvu/200"></span>that
-will leave me pretty poor.
+But that will leave me pretty poor.
 You see, I've got to have five hundred dollars cold for my instruments."